Nassau County, Florida: Nassau County Soil and Water Conservation District

-The primary entity overseeing environmental and agricultural matters is the Nassau County Soil and Water Conservation District (SWCD), which maintains close collaboration with various other regional agencies.
+The main environmental and agricultural body is the Nassau County Soil and Water Conservation District, which works closely with other area agencies.
 According to a summary taken from Florida Statutes Ch.
 582, the Board's powers include conducting surveys, investigations, research and demonstrational projects relating to soil and water conservation (in areas like irrigation, water quality, and soil erosion).
 SWCD supervisors do not receive monetary compensation, and, for the most part, conduct their activities on their own time.
 Supervisors are members of a five-person board for the district, to which they can either be elected or appointed.

 Police

-The Nassau County Sheriff's Office offers essential services to the residents of Nassau County.
-It bears the responsibility of upholding both the provisions of the Florida Constitution and the laws and statutes of the state of Florida, ensuring the protection, security, and welfare of its populace.
-This commitment is fulfilled by furnishing law enforcement solutions, managing operations at the Nassau County Jail and Detention Center, and ensuring court security.
-The central operational hub of the Nassau County Sheriff's Office is situated in Yulee.
+The Nassau County Sheriff's Office provides services for the citizens of Nassau County.
+The Office of the Sheriff has a duty to enforce both the Florida Constitution and Florida state laws and statutes, and to provide for the security, safety and well-being of its citizens.
+This is accomplished through the delivery of law enforcement services, the operation of the Nassau County Jail and Detention Center, and the provision of court security.
+The Nassau County Sheriff's Office Headquarters are in Yulee.
 As of 2023 the Sheriff is Bill Leeper.

 Court houses

-The Nassau County Courthouse in Fernandina Beach stands as a historic edifice, characterized by its two-story construction of red brick, dating back to its erection in 1891.
+The Nassau County Courthouse in Fernandina Beach is a historic two-story red brick courthouse built in 1891.

-Located in Yulee, the Robert M. Foster Justice Center was established in 2004 to complement the historical Nassau County Courthouse site.
-Spanning an extensive 111,000 square feet, this facility was realized at a construction cost surpassing $20 million.
+The Robert M. Foster Justice Center, located in Yulee, was opened in 2004 to augment the historic Nassau County Courthouse location.
+This facility contains over 111,000 square feet and cost over $20 million to build.

 Climate

-Similar to a significant portion of the southern Atlantic region in the United States, Nassau County experiences a humid subtropical climate (Köppen classification Cfa).
-This entails moderate conditions in the winter months and hot, humid conditions throughout the summer.
-Precipitation patterns show a concentration of rainfall during the warmer months spanning from May to September, whereas the drier period falls between November and April.
-Owing to Nassau County's proximity to the coast and its lower latitude, frigid temperatures are infrequent, resulting in typically temperate and sunlit winters.
+Like much of the south Atlantic region of the United States, Nassau County has a humid subtropical climate (Köppen Cfa), with mild weather during winters and hot and humid weather during summers.
+Seasonal rainfall is concentrated in the warmest months from May through September, while the driest months are from November through April.
+Yulee's low latitude and proximity to the coast allow for little cold weather, and winters are typically mild and sunny.